syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ### Bull and Bear Color

-Hiloopenclose chart [bullFillColor](../api/ejchart.html#members:series-bullfillcolor) is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and [bearFillColor](../api/ejchart.html#members:series-bearfillcolor) is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.
+Hiloopenclose chart [bullFillColor](../api/ejchart.html#members:series-bullfillcolor) is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and [bearFillColor](../api/ejchart.html#members:series-bearfillcolor) is used to specify a fill color for the segments that indicates a decrease in the stock price in the measured time interval.

 {% highlight js %}